 Walk through Old San Juan and one detail stands out almost immediately – the streets shimmer in shades of blue.
 Not painted.
 Not decorative.
-Those stones have been there for centuries, and their story runs deeper than most people expect.
+Those stones have been underfoot for well over a century, and their story runs deeper than most people expect.

 Not Just Cobblestones – Adoquines

 The iconic blue stones are known as adoquines.
-They weren’t originally made in Puerto Rico at all.
-In fact, they arrived as a byproduct of Spain’s global empire during the height of the Spanish colonial era in Puerto Rico.
+They weren’t made in Puerto Rico at all.
+They came across the Atlantic as a byproduct of the European iron industry and arrived on ships during the colonial era.

 Why They’re Blue